joshlong-attic/bootiful-azure-article/bootiful-azure/README.md

 }
 ```

 Mostly, this looks like any other Lombok-annotated POJO you've ever seen.
-Of particular note, of course, is that the entity uses `@Document` from the Spring Data CosmosDB namespace.
-In it, we specify the `reservations` collection.

-Our entity uses a CosmosDB-specific annotation, `@PartitionKey`, to signal to the database which field this record should honor.
-Note that it's good practice to use a `String` - monotonically incrementing primary keys aren't a great idea in planet-scale distributed systems!
+Of particular note is that the entity uses `@Document` from the Spring Data CosmosDB module to specify the `reservations` collection to which this entity maps.
+The entity uses a CosmosDB-specific annotation, `@PartitionKey`, to signal to the database which field to use when deciding to partition (logically or physically) possibly related data in a container.
+It's good practice to use a `String` for the partition key.
+Monotonically incrementing primary keys aren't a great idea in planet-scale distributed systems!

 Now, define the Spring Data repository building on the `DocumentDbRepository`.